Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: Our Method

 Therefore, the initial state for each incoming file is a vector consisting entirely of -1 values.
 As various detectors are chosen to analyze the files, entries in the vector are populated with the confidence scores they provide.
-All scores are normalized to a [0,1] range, where a confidence value of 1 indicates full certainty of the file being a malware and 0 indicates full certainty in its being benign.
-An example of a possible state vector can be seen in Figure \ref{fig:statevec}.
+All scores are normalized to a [0,1] range, where a confidence value of one indicates full certainty of the file being malicious, and zero indicates full certainty of its being benign.
+An example of a possible state vector is presented in Figure~\ref{fig:statevec}.
+It is also important to emphasize that \MethodName requires no additional information on the analyzed files.
+In addition to making our approach more generic and less dependent on available meta-data, \MethodName is also more computationally efficient as a result.\\

-\textbf{Actions.} The number of possible actions corresponds directly with the number of available detectors in the environment.
-For an environment consisting of $K$ detectors, the number of actions will be $K+2$: one action for the activation of each detector, and two additional actions called ``malicious'' and ``benign''.
-Each of the two latter actions produces a classification decision for the analyzed file, while also terminating the analysis process.
+\textbf{Actions.} The number of possible actions corresponds directly to the number of available detectors in the environment.
+For an environment consisting of $K$ detectors, the number of actions will be $K+2$: one action for the activation of each detector and two additional actions called ``malicious'' and ``benign.''
+The two latter actions produce classification decisions for the analyzed file, while also terminating the analysis process. \\

-\textbf{Rewards.} The rewards need to be designed so that they reflect the organizational security policy, namely the tolerance for errors in the detection process and the cost of using computing resources:
+\textbf{Rewards.} The rewards need to be designed so that they reflect the organizational priorities with respect to security and availability, namely in terms of the tolerance for errors in the detection process and the cost of computing resources.
+We use the following factors to create the reward function:

-\begin{itemize} \item \textbf{Detection errors.} We need to consider two types of errors: \textit{false-positives} (FP), which is the flagging of a benign file as malicious (i.e., a ``false alarm''), and \textit{false-negative} (FN), which is the flagging of a malicious file as benign.
-In addition to the negative rewards incurred by misclassification, it is also possible to provide positive reward for cases where the algorithm was correct.
-We elaborate on this further in Section \ref{sec:eval} and present the various scoring schemes used in our evaluation. \item \textbf{Computing resources.} In this study we chose the time required to run a detector as the approximated cost of its activation.
-In addition to being a close approximator of other types of resources use (e.g., CPU, memory), running time is a clear indicator of an organization's ability to process large volumes of incoming files.
-To put it simply, reducing the average time required to process a file enables organizations to process more files with less hardware. \end{itemize}
+\begin{itemize} \item \textbf{Detection errors.} We consider two types of errors: \textit{false positive} (FP), in which a benign file is flagged as malicious (i.e., false alarm), and \textit{false negative} (FN), in which a malicious file is flagged as benign.
+In addition to the negative rewards incurred by misclassification, it is also possible to provide a positive reward for correct classifications.
+We elaborate on this further in Section~\ref{sec:eval}.

+\item \textbf{Computing resources.} In this study we chose the time required to run a detector as the approximated cost of its activation.
+In addition to providing a close approximation of the cost of other types of resources (e.g., CPU, memory), the runtime is a clear indicator of an organization's ability to efficiently process large volumes of incoming files. \end{itemize}